dunhamsteve/aoc2021/README.md

 **Day 20**

 The trick here was that an infinite number of cells change in problem given in input, but not the example.
 The problem statement hints at this possibility.

+**Day 21**

+This is slower than I'd like and takes a bunch of memory, so I'm probably missing something.